matyalatte/Blender-DDS-Addon/docs/For-Dev.md

 You will get results like `PyLint Passed | Score:...`.
 The score should be more than 7.

+## Codespell

+[Codespell](https://github.com/codespell-project/codespell) is a spell checker for source codes.
+Install it with `pip install codespell`.
+Then, type `codespell -S ".git,.pytest_cache,external,htmlcov"`.
+You should get no messages from codespell.

 ## pytest-blender

 [pytest-blender](https://github.com/mondeja/pytest-blender) is a pytest plugin for Blender testing.